 Just to give some practical examples, thanks to specific apps you can already interact directly with the doctor, monitor the progress of a therapy, of physiological parameters and physical activity in general and receive advice and suggestions on treatments at any time and any place.

-EHEALTH AND MOBILE HEALTH: DIGITAL HEALTH THANKS TO THE SMARTPHONE
+E-HEALTH AND M-HEALTH: DIGITAL HEALTH THANKS TO THE SMARTPHONE

-The term eHealth refers to the use of information technology and telecommunications in the health sector.
-Since the end of the nineties, there was a first formal definition of eHealth and even then the opportunities and challenges that the new digital technologies brought to the attention of clinicians were already clear.
+The term e-health refers to the use of information technology and telecommunications in the health sector.
+Since the end of the nineties, there was a first formal definition of e-health and even then, the opportunities and challenges that the new digital technologies brought to the attention of clinicians were already clear.
 Many of the technologies that we now consider part of our daily lives were almost unthinkable a few decades ago.
-Just think about the renewal of prescriptions, the online booking and the sharing of health data through specific softwares and medical devices.
+Just think about the renewal of prescriptions, the online booking and the sharing of health data through specific medical software and medical devices.

 The growing percentage of citizens who use the mobile health technology, is leading to the development of specific solutions for mobile devices.
 For example, nowadays it is possible to access health services via smartphone.

-eHealth, widely used in the industrialised nations, is also spreading in the developing countries and in the less developed ones. eHealth is certainly the ideal means to provide quality healthcare also for economically disadvantaged groups and it is also a stimulus to improve the capacity of health systems in all countries.
-Through the collection of health data and the sending of healthcare information to doctors and researchers, thanks to the digital tools it is possible to monitor the patient’s health in real time and propose a direct and personalised care.
+e-Health, widely used in the industrialised nations, is also spreading in the developing countries and in the less developed ones and is certainly the ideal means to provide quality healthcare also for economically disadvantaged groups, being also a stimulus to improve the capacity of health systems in all countries.
+Through the collection of health data and the sending of healthcare information to doctors and researchers, thanks to digital tools it is possible to monitor the patient’s health in real time and propose a direct and personalised care.